Generic Name: betamethasone dipropionate (Topical application route)

 Uses For Dovobet

-Betamethasone topical cream, gel, lotion, and ointment are used to help relieve redness, itching, swelling, or other discomfort caused by skin conditions.
+Betamethasone topical cream, gel, lotion, and ointment are used to help relieve redness, itching, swelling, or other discomforts caused by certain skin conditions.
 Betamethasone topical spray is used to treat adults with mild to moderate plaque psoriasis.
 This medicine is a corticosteroid (cortisone-like medicine or steroid).

 This medicine is available only with your doctor's prescription.